jordanbaird/Ice/README.md

 ## Why the name?

-Because your menu bar becomes like ice, allowing your menu bar items to slide right off 🧊🧊🧊
+Because your menu bar becomes like ice, allowing your menu bar items to slide away 🧊🧊🧊

 ## Gallery